hzuber/office-addin/README.md

    These search terms are then passed on to the search results component, which maps through them in order and displays the text.

 ## 🥳 And that's about it!
-Given more time to figure it out I would like to make it so that if the user clicks on the search result, it will highlight it on the document.
+Given more time to figure it out I would like to make it so that if the user clicks on the search result, it will focus on it in the document.
 The challenge with that is the `Range` object is only stored in the context in which it's created.
 So when it's passed on to another component, Word no longer knows where on the document it was found.
 I hope you enjoyed this little demo.
 Feel free to check out the rest of my [GitHub](https://github.com/hzuber) or my [LinkedIn](https://www.linkedin.com/in/hzuber-dev/)